chriskohlhoff/executors/README.md

 Now that we have a heuristic for deciding when an array is too small to warrant a parallel sort, we can use this test to make a complementary improvement to our algorithm: if, after dividing our array into halves, the halves themselves are above the threshold, they can be further divided and sorted in parallel.
 That is, we can make our `parallel_sort()` function recursive.

 By default, operations like `dispatch()` and `copost()` preserve the type information of the tokens passed to them.
 This gives the compiler maximum opportunity to optimise the chain.
-However, recursion implies that we will need some type of type erasure.
+However, recursion implies that we will need some form of type erasure.
 This is achieved using the polymorphic wrapper `completion<>`:

     template <class Iterator, class CompletionToken>
     auto parallel_sort(Iterator begin, Iterator end, CompletionToken&& token)